MSCI-245-342/hw-wordgame-on-rails/hw-instructions.md

 ```
 rails db:create
 ```
+You may get a warning about "The dependency tzinfo-data...", and this warning can be safely ignored every time you see it.

 And that's it.
 We've created a "hello world" rails app.
 To verify that it is working, do:
 ```
 rails server -b 0.0.0.0